 Fall Brook Falls (not to be confused with a waterfall of the same name in Lackawanna County or the waterfalls in Salt Springs State Park) is comprised of an upper and lower falls, which are separated by about 50 feet.
 While they are located in one of the most remote parts of this already remote county, they aren’t especially difficult to reach if you know where to look.
 In fact, there is a small picnic area near the falls and require only a few minutes of hiking to reach.

-Upper Fall Brook Falls is much easier to access and can be seen fairly well from the fence along the stream’s banks.
+Upper Fall Brook Falls is fairly easy to access and can be seen well from the fence along the stream’s banks.
 Should you wish to get a closer look, there is a very small and slick path down to the bottom of this portion of the falls.
 Honestly, this probably shouldn’t be attempted as it is very steep and one slip could send you tumbling over the falls just downstream.
 Besides, unless you plan to get your feet wet, the view from the top is just as good as the view from the bottom banks of the creek.

 Upper Fall Brook Falls is roughly 8-10 feet in height and at least twice as wide.
 This creates a beautiful fan-shaped falls that were a pleasure to photograph.
-It was hard to tell the height of the lower falls from above, but I’d guess it is roughly 15 feet in height.

-Fall Brook Falls is far from the most spectacular waterfall in Pennsylvania, or even Tioga County.
+The two waterfalls in Fall Brook Falls is far from the most spectacular waterfall in Pennsylvania, or even Tioga County.
 However, if you are looking for a secluded, but fairly easy to reach waterfall, Fall Brook Falls definitely fits the bill.

 How to Get to Fall Brook Falls